 - Cloud storage: Services such as OneDrive, Google Drive, and Dropbox provide off-site backups.
 You can access backed-up files from various devices.

-The data backup frequency depends on how often your data changes and its importance.
+The data backup frequency depends on how important your data is and how frequently it changes.

 Critical data: It includes data that changes frequently or crucial data, such as financial records, employee data, customer databases, etc. Back up this data daily or even hourly.